jyanar/CS373-P3/README.md

-# CS373 - Project 3: Implementing Patterns II
+# CS373 - Project 3: Implementing Patterns
 ### Implementation of the proxy & observer pattern

 To run the project:

 	$ ./gradlew run

-All Documentation is located in the docs folder
+All documentation is located in the docs folder